newm4n/credenta/README.md

 ## About

-A simple library created using Golang programming language.
+A simple library for storing user/group credential management.
+Created using Golang programming language.

 ## Vision n Mission